Why a Strong Immune System Matters and How to Strengthen Yours

 Exercise

 Regular exercise offers a range of benefits that positively impact the immune system.
 First, it helps the lymphatic system function more effectively.
-This is because the lymphatic system requires regular movement to circulate the lymph, as it does not have a pump in the way that the heart pumps blood around the body.
+This is because the lymphatic system relies on regular movement to circulate lymph.
+It lacks a pump similar to the heart's circulation of blood throughout the body.

-Physical activity stimulates the production of various immune cells, including white blood cells, which play a crucial role in the body's defence against infections.
-Intense exercise over a short period of time can also stimulate the number of natural killer cells present in the body.
-However, doing intense activity over a prolonged period does not boost them even more.
-In fact, natural killer cells are reduced after a long period of intense exercise.
-Therefore, less is more when trying to boost this aspect of immune health.
+Physical activity stimulates the body to produce various immune cells, including white blood cells, which play a crucial role in defending against infections.
+Intense exercise over a short period can also stimulate the number of natural killer cells present in the body.
+However, engaging in intense activity over a prolonged period does not further enhance their benefits.
+Natural killer cells are reduced after a long period of intense exercise.
+Therefore, less is more when it comes to boosting this aspect of immune health.

-With that said, if you have an infection, especially from a virus, it is not a good idea to do physical exercise.
-This is because it has been shown to increase the replication of the virus and inflammation, especially in viruses that affect the heart and respiratory system.
-However, research shows that exercising regularly can boost the immune system and reduce the symptoms and length of time an individual suffers from an infection.
-In the case of life-threatening viruses, such as COVID-19, someone who exercises regularly is less likely to develop complications and die.
+That said, if you have an infection, especially one caused by a virus, it is best to avoid physical exercise.
+Exercising during an infection can increase virus replication and inflammation, particularly with viruses that target the heart and respiratory system.
+However, research indicates that regular exercise enhances the immune system and reduces the severity and duration of illnesses.
+In cases of life-threatening viruses like COVID-19, people who exercise regularly are less likely to develop complications or die.

 Sleep

-We all know that if we don't get enough sleep, we can be grumpy, snappy, and generally not nice to be around.
-We can also be what is commonly referred to as “hangry,” which is not only the merging of the two words hungry and angry but also the dangerous combination of the two emotions.
-This is due to sleep deprivation stimulating the production of the hunger hormone ghrelin, causing us to make poor choices in the food we eat when we are tired.
+Most of us are aware that when we don't get enough sleep, we become irritable, snappy, and generally unpleasant to be around.
+We also tend to get “hangry” — a mix of hungry and angry — which creates a dangerous combination of the two emotions.
+Sleep deprivation stimulates the production of the hunger hormone ghrelin, which drives us to make poor food choices when we're tired.
 These include processed foods high in sugar, salt, and fat.

-This can lead to weight gain, which can affect the immune system.
+This can lead to weight gain, which in turn can impact the immune system.
 On top of that, eating a diet high in sugar causes inflammation, reduces immunity in just hours, and increases the risk of developing allergies.

 Sleep is closely connected to protecting against neurodegenerative diseases like Alzheimer's.
 This is because during sleep, the glymphatic system clears away plaques, waste, and proteins that are key features in the development of Alzheimer's disease.
 Not getting enough sleep can mess with this process.
 A lack of sleep can also disrupt the blood-brain barrier, which, long-term, can increase the risk of the development and progression of strokes, diabetes, and multiple sclerosis.

 On another note, sleep also plays a part in regulating learning and memory.
-It does this by influencing a substance called brain-derived neurotrophic factor.
-When you don't get enough sleep for a long time, brain-derived neurotrophic factor levels can go down.
-However, a combination of short-term sleep loss and exercise can increase brain-derived neurotrophic factor in the hippocampus, a part of the brain linked to memory.
-Therefore, if you have had a bad night, it is well worth doing some exercise the following day, if only to tire yourself out in a bid to sleep better the following night.
+It does this by influencing a substance called brain-derived neurotrophic factor (BDNF).
+When you don't get enough sleep for a long time, BDNF levels can go down.
+However, a combination of short-term sleep loss and exercise can increase BDNF in the hippocampus, a brain region associated with memory.
+Therefore, if you had an unsettled night, it is well worth doing some exercise the following day, if only to tire yourself out and improve your chances of sleeping better the next night.

-Making sure you get a good night’s sleep on a regular basis is essential to protecting the immune system.
-Therefore, it is important to follow good sleep hygiene tips such as sleeping in a cool, dark room, going to bed and getting up at the same time every day, avoiding screens a couple of hours before bedtime to avoid exposure to blue light, and getting exposure to natural daylight as soon as possible after waking up.
-Click here for more tips on getting a good night's sleep and overcoming insomnia
+Ensuring you get a good night’s sleep regularly is crucial for maintaining a healthy immune system.
+Therefore, it is essential to follow good sleep hygiene tips.
+Sleep in a cool, dark room.
+Go to bed and wake up at the same time every day.
+Avoid screens a couple of hours before bedtime to reduce exposure to blue light.
+Also, get natural daylight as soon as possible after waking up.
+Click here for more tips on getting a good night's sleep and overcoming insomnia.

-When you're stressed, nerve cells in the sympathetic nervous system release substances that influence the immune system by interacting with receptors on white blood cells.
-Different types of immune cells, including natural killer cells, B cells, and T cells, have different receptors, which can affect how they respond to stress.
+When you're stressed, nerve cells in the sympathetic nervous system release substances that influence the immune system.
+These substances interact with receptors on white blood cells.
+Immune cells, including natural killer cells, B cells, and T cells, have distinct receptors that influence their stress response.

 Another way stress affects the immune system is through three systems in the body.
-These are the hypothalamic–pituitary–adrenal axis, the sympathetic–adrenal–medullary axis, and the hypothalamic–pituitary–ovarian axis.
-These systems release hormones like epinephrine, norepinephrine (also known as adrenaline and noradrenaline), cortisol, prolactin, growth hormone, melatonin, β-endorphin, and enkephalin.
-These hormones latch onto specific receptors on white blood cells, influencing how they function.
-Also, when individuals are stressed, they tend to drink alcohol, and their sleep can be affected, which both influence immunity.
+These are the hypothalamic–pituitary–adrenal axis, the sympathetic–adrenal–medullary axis, and the hypothalamic-pituitary-ovarian axis.
+These systems release several hormones.
+These include epinephrine, norepinephrine (also known as adrenaline and noradrenaline), cortisol, prolactin, growth hormone, melatonin, β-endorphin, and enkephalin.
+These hormones bind to specific receptors on white blood cells, affecting their function.
+When individuals feel stressed, they often drink alcohol and sleep poorly, both of which weaken immunity.

-When we're stressed, it can mess with how our immune system works, and this is connected to various health issues.
-Think of it like this: stress can make our immune system act like it's dealing with a constant problem, such as what happens in chronic inflammatory diseases such as rheumatoid arthritis.
+Stress disrupts the functioning of our immune system and is linked to various health issues.
+Think of it this way: stress can make our immune system behave as if it's constantly dealing with a problem.
+This reaction is similar to what occurs in chronic inflammatory diseases, such as rheumatoid arthritis.
 This altered immune function doesn't just affect our physical health; it can also make psychological issues worse.
 For example, in conditions like irritable bowel syndrome, stress can make stomach troubles worse because of ongoing cortisol activity.

-Stress can even lead to higher levels of substances such as proinflammatory cytokines, which have been linked to conditions like schizophrenia.
-Chronic stress also seems to increase the risk of developing autoimmune diseases.
-Researchers are currently trying to figure out exactly how autoimmune diseases affect how our bodies respond to stress.
-The hope is that understanding this better will help create ways to decrease the immune responses triggered by stress and improve outcomes for people with autoimmune diseases.
+Stress can increase levels of substances such as proinflammatory cytokines.
+Researchers have linked these substances to conditions such as schizophrenia.
+Chronic stress also appears to increase the risk of developing autoimmune diseases.
+Researchers are investigating how autoimmune diseases influence the body's response to stress.
+They hope a better understanding will lead to new ways to reduce stress-triggered immune reactions.
+This will improve outcomes for people with autoimmune diseases.

 In diseases such as multiple sclerosis, stress activates certain substances in the brain that cause inflammation, making the disease worse.
 Having some stress management strategies can help protect the immune system.
 These include breathing techniques, mindfulness, meditation, and talking therapies.